visahaarala/jazzchords/README.md

 Written with React, Typescript & SCSS.

-Designed for portrait mobile phone, but also works on desktop.
+Designed primarily for portrait mobile phone (iPhone XS as a reference), but also works on desktop.
 On desktop, use (`shift`-) `tab`, `space`, `esc` and `arrow` keys for easier navigation while playing an instrument.

-#### Settings

-Set the range of sharps & flats under `Accidentals`, the chord complexity level under `Difficulty`, and tempo & time signature under `Tempo`.

-#### Play

-Generate and go back and forth between chords using the `Next` & `Previous` buttons, or automatically `Play` through different chords.

-#### Problems
+#### Issues

-- `play` button seems to not work on older iPhone iOS versions due to problems with AudioContext.
+- `play` button seems to not work on some older iPhone iOS versions due to problems with AudioContext.

-- Using tab to navigate on desktop seems to work only partially in Safari.
+- Using tab to navigate on a desktop browser seems to work only partially in Safari.

+- `wakeLock` is used to prevent display from sleeping when playing through chords.
+However, it only seems to work on newer desktop browsers (excluding Firefox).
+On mobile devices, the screen sleep time must be changed from device settings.